 Appo orders the other cruisers to get clear and tells the fighters to see what escape pods they can tractor with them as they move away from the Separatist ship.
 When the lieutenant announces they have the ship in orbit and stable, the bridge crew audibly sighs in relief.
 Their efforts are completed not a moment too soon: the Separatist ship explodes, but it is now high enough above the planet that the debris can be dealt with without harm to the planet below.

 Vader sat cross legged on the bed, watching as Luke paced back and forth across the length of the room.
 Vader thought the day had gone rather well.
-The Noghri were protected and could not be enslaved.
-The Separatist ship was destroyed and with only a few casualties from the exploding Republic cruiser, they had taken on the surviving troopers and added the two remaining cruisers to their little fleet.
+The Noghri and their world were protected from planetwide environmental catastrophe and could not be enslaved.
+The Separatist ship was destroyed with only a few casualties suffered from the exploding Republic cruiser.
+They had taken on the surviving troopers and added the two remaining cruisers to their little fleet.

 Luke felt a bit giddy remembering of how that felt.
 It was the same feeling he had gotten the first time he threaded the Needle in his skyhopper, but better.
 He knew that nothing was impossible with the Force.